 If the answer is no, then you’re not alone; sadly, many donation opportunities are lost every year because families don’t know if their loved one wanted to be a donor or not.
 Family support is crucial to enable donations to take place.

-We need to get people across London talking about organ donation, to increase the number of lives saved.
+We need more people to talk about organ donation to increase the number of transplants that happen.

 Talking to your family today about donating your organs could save someone’s life.